So, You Want to be in Business? Thinking of a startup launch?

 Create a plan, assemble your team, and get to work.
 Success comes from action, not just ideas.

-Startup Launch Checklist: 22 Steps to Success – by Wrike Share on X- How to Use Social Media for the Best Black Friday Deals 2024 - October 30, 2024
+Startup Launch Checklist: 22 Steps to Success – by Wrike Share on X- Does the Pinterest Number of Pins Matter for Your Reach? - December 6, 2024

 Access to funding is still the biggest challenge small businesses face.
 This is equally true at start-up as it is when a small business wants to take to market a new product that requires new tooling, training new staff and opening up new marketing.
 Nothing stiffles innovation like great ideas that can’t go anywhere.